İzmir Parachute Tower: History

 Mayor Behçet Uz, who saw the parachute tower in Gorky Park in Moscow, suggested that a similar tower be built in Kültürpark to the Turkish Aeronautical Association.
 The Turkish Aeronautical Association sent a delegation to Russia to investigate and decided to build a parachute tower in Ankara in addition to İzmir.
 The construction of the tower, whose architectural project was prepared by Bedri Tümay and Algrandi, started in 1935 within Kültürpark.
-The tower, which cost 38,758.61 Turkish liras, was completed in 1937 and opened on 9 September in the same year during the 7th İzmir International Fair.
-The tower operates for a fee during the fair period.
+The tower, which costed 38,758.61 Turkish liras, was completed in 1937.
+It was inaugurated on 20 August along with the 7th İzmir International Fair with the participation of the then-Economy Minister Celâl Bayar.
+The tower operated for a fee during the fair period.
+It was temporarily closed due to damage in the 2020 Aegean Sea earthquake.

 Architecture

-Seventy-five oak piles were nailed to the floor of the İzmir Parachute Tower, which was built using reinforced concrete.
+Seventy-five oak piles were nailed to the floor of the İzmir Parachute Tower, which was built using reinforced concrete as the first concrete parachute tower in the world.
 The tower, which has three terraces, is 4.5 m above sea level and 48 m above ground level.
-There is an elevator in the middle of the tower and a spiral staircase around this elevator.
+There is an elevator in the middle of the tower and a 245-step spiral staircase around this elevator.